Tom-R-Leppard/Tom-R-Leppard.github.io/README.md

 These interests have generated a broad research agenda and a large network of collaborators.
 Across projects, I aim to reveal how group dynamics and social ties reproduce or resist inequality.
 For example, in my recent article in [Emerging Adulthood](https://journals.sagepub.com/eprint/NZTFGYWIEKHFB8MDTXZG/full) I demonstrate how a relatively eassily-accesible form of social capital - familial - can benefit a young person's career development.

 I am also really interested in methods!
-My research combines theory-driven inquiry with methods to match the questions.
+My research combines theory-driven questions matched with diverse methods.
 I have built expertise in social network analysis, statistical inference and modelling, machine learning, and tex-based techniques.
 I collect data, use existing data and love working on new projects.
 Feel free to reach out.

 New to social network analysis?
 Or new to Data vis?
 Check out my coursebooks: